Expenditures for the Care of HIV-Infected Patients in Rural Areas in China's Antiretroviral Therapy Programs

 Published Date: January 01, 2011

-To plan to care for its AIDS patients in the future, China needed to get a handle on how much it has been spending to treat HIV.
-So, Chinese and U.S. researchers — including Center Associate Director Gerald F. Kominski — examined actual expenditures under the free China CARES program, as well as factors influencing costs for patients in rural China after antiretroviral treatment has begun.
-In a paper published in the journal BMC Medicine, the authors report expenditures, noting that antiviral drugs made up most of the total costs of treatment.
-They also conclude that initiating retroviral treatment earlier in patients with HIV will reduce costs of treating adverse side effects and opportunistic infections in people with AIDS.
+To plan to care for its AIDS patients in the future, China needed to assess how much it had been spending to treat HIV.
+Chinese and U.S. researchers — including Center Associate Director Gerald F. Kominski — examined actual expenditures under the free China CARES program, as well as factors influencing costs for patients in rural China after antiretroviral treatment has begun.